Drinking Water

 The designer will require the soils information, and the feasibility information.
 Design plans will contain the following details:

-- Show a side profile of the sewer line, septic tank (including riser), and drain field.
+• Include a side profile of the sewer line, septic tank (including risers), and drain field.

 Include the possibility of a finished basement; the system’s capacity is based on the number of bedrooms in the home, so if any future increase is anticipated, it should be recorded.